Bangaru Bullodu (2021 film): Plot

-The following day they are shocked to learn that the fake jewels were robbed, making it impossible to make the switch.
+The following day, they are shocked to learn that the fake jewels were robbed, making it impossible to make the switch.
 Through some evidence, the police inform everyone that a small-time crook has stolen these jewels and is working with a partner.
 His partner double-crosses him by making the original robber decoy.
-After Bhavani learns of this they try to get the partner so they could make the switch, but the partner in a misunderstanding confesses to the police.
-It is later found out that this heist was planned by a village elder.
+After Bhavani learns of this, they try to get the partner so they could make the switch, but the partner in a misunderstanding confesses to the police.
+It is later found out, that this heist was planned by a village elder.

-Meanwhile upon learning that Bhavani is using his gold appraiser connections to his profit and fooling everyone to get close to his daughter, Nagaraju publicly humiliates him and asks him to return his jewels deposited in the bank.
-Just as he is about to confess to the whole drama, the police arrest Nagaraju because the latter buys the jewels from the village elder without the knowledge that they belonged to the deity.
+Meanwhile, upon learning that Bhavani is using his gold appraiser connections for his profit and fooling everyone to get close to his daughter, Nagaraju publicly humiliates him and asks him to return his jewels deposited in the bank.
+Just as he is about to confess to the whole drama, the police arrest Nagaraju because the latter buys the jewels from the village elder without the knowledge that they belong to the deity.

 Mahalakshmi decides to leave the house with her share of the property.
 When the police ask Nagaraju about the jewels, he shows them the note his daughter left him.
 Mahalakshmi then shows Bhavani that she left her house after taking the jewels, revealing the contents of the letter.
 Bhavani takes the jewels makes a switch with the original jewels he had all along and finally surrenders the original jewels to the police thereby fulfilling his grandfather's wish.